-Fast forward 45 years to today, and steel kitchen cabinets are making a comeback.
+Fast forward 45 years to the 21st century, and steel kitchen cabinets have made somewhat of a comeback.
 In 2008 the same company that makes Viking ranges re-introduced St. Charles steel kitchen cabinets to the market.
-They come in 23 powder coated colors and stainless steel (above).
-But, they do not seem to be targeted at the retro market — they are high-end Euro style.
+They came in 23 powder coated colors and stainless steel (above).
+But, they did not seem to be targeted at the retro market — they were high-end.
 I believe that in Europe, steel kitchen cabinets are also available, and like current-day St. Charles, high-end.
-Update: Viking discontinued the St. Charles brand in early 2012.
+Viking discontinued the St. Charles brand in early 2012.

 Oh, and look at this vintage English Rose REVO oven that surfaced for sale on ebay in 2012.
-I am not sure I understand the nomenclature, but that’s what the listing said.
 So interesting to see a built-in oven that is so detailed to look like the cabinets.
 Such was the inventiveness of the time.

 The key, if you want to find these cabinets and make them your own: Patience.
 Doing these kinds of projects is a real hassle… you must have the mindset to take it on… if you do, the results can be very gratifying.
-Remember my kitchen (pictured again behind me, that’s my vintage Republic cabinets salesman’s sample kit)?
-It took me FIVE YEARS to find them.
+It took me FIVE YEARS to find my vintage Geneva steel kitchen cabinets.
 I almost gave up, and had pursued bids on MDF cabinets to paint aquamarine.
 Then, at the 11th hour, the retro decorating gods sent me 68 steel cabinets, original aquamarine finish, that had once been used by nuns to teach cooking.
 My kitchen has been featured in two magazines and all over the intranet.
 Moreover — the pursuit is what led me to create this blog.
 Over those five years of searching, I gathered so much info on vintage steel kitchen cabinets and the other elements to pull the kitchen together, that I decided to create the blog to share the info with others.